Élisabeth Baume-Schneider: Political career

 In her early political career, she was influenced by the Polish Solidarnosc, her involvement at the Amnesty International and in the Socialist Workers Party, before she eventually joined the Social Democratic Party (SP). in 1995 she became a member of the Parliament of Jura over which she presided in 2000.
 Between December 2002 and 2015 she was a member of the government of the Canton of Jura in which she acted as the minister of education culture and sports.
 As such she was elected as the president of the strategic committee of the Haute École Arc.
 As an Executive Councilor of Jura, she was involved in the negotiations in transferring Moutier from the majority German speaking Canton Berne to Jura which is a majority francophone canton.
 She also instituted the bilingual high school exam in the canton.

 In the federal elections of 2019, Baume-Schneider was elected to the Council of States.
 In January 2020 she was elected to the advisory council of the Fachhochschule.
 In November 2022, she announced her candidacy to the Federal Council of Switzerland.

 Federal Councilor

 On the 7 December 2022, she was elected to the federal council, replacing the previous, retiring federal councillor for the SP, Simonetta Sommaruga.
 She is the first member of the federal council from the canton of Jura, the youngest of the Swiss cantons.
 Her election was controversial, as it meant that the German-speaking part of Switzerland, which constitutes the majority of the Swiss population, was now underrepresented in the federal council, with only 3 of the 7 councillors hailing from this region.
 She was assigned to the Federal Departement of Justice and Police in succession of fellow Federal Councillor Karin Keller-Sutter who became the head of the Federal Department of Finance.

 Personal life

 Baume-Schneider married Pierre-André Baume (born 1966) with whom she has two children.
-They reside on a farm where she where she keeps Blacknose sheep.
+They reside on a farm where she keeps Blacknose sheep.